devland/waveFiller/readme.md

 });
 ```
 Now you can click within the canvas to trigger the animated bucket fill effect.
-3. Optionally you can trigger the effect programatically by using the `fill` method like below.
+3. Optionally, you can trigger the effect programatically by using the `fill` method like below.
 ```javascript
 window.addEventListener("load", async () => {
   const workerCount = await bucket.initialize();